smartcontractkit/documentation/docs/Introduction/getting-started/deploy-your-first-contract.md

 Now you know how to deploy example contracts to a test network and run the functions in those contracts.
 You can write your own contracts and test them using this same process.

-Next, read the [<!--TODO: Add link-->]() guide to learn how to connect your smart contracts to Chainlink Data Feeds and retrieve on-chain data that your smart contracts can act on.
+Next, read the [Consuming Data Feeds](/docs/consuming-data-feeds/) guide to learn how to connect your smart contracts to Chainlink Data Feeds and retrieve on-chain data that your smart contracts can act on.